SnowflakePowered/chd-rs/README.md

 Performance is competitive but a little slower than libchdr in benchmarks from using more immature (but fully correct) pure Rust implementations of compression codecs.
-Deflate (zlib) compression is backed by [flate2](https://crates.io/crates/flate2), LZMA is backed by [lzma-rs](https://crates.io/crates/lzma-rs) (modified slightly to allow [headerless decoding of LZMA chunks](https://crates.io/crates/lzma-rs-headerless)), and FLAC decompression is backed by [claxon](https://crates.io/crates/claxon).
+Deflate (zlib) compression is backed by [flate2](https://crates.io/crates/flate2), LZMA is backed by [lzma-rs](https://crates.io/crates/lzma-rs), and FLAC decompression is backed by [claxon](https://crates.io/crates/claxon).
 While performance is not ignored, the focus is on readability and correctness.